20 Winter Cocktails Because Nobody Wants to Go Out In This Weather

 Samhain is the Gaelic festival that marks the beginning of the winter season in the Celtic calendar.
 This cocktail is an ode to that holiday, with a spice-laden pumpkin syrup and plenty of apple brandy and cognac to keep you warm until Beltane.

-Unlike eggnog, a Tom and Jerry cocktail is actually served warm, with egg whites whipped to stiff peaks floating like a cloud on top.
-This is about as festive and wintery as a beverage can get.
+A Tom and Jerry cocktail is the hot (temperature) cousin to chilled eggnog, and is about as festive and wintery as a beverage can get.

 The best part about this cocktail is that you can serve it hot or cold, but either way, it’s like Christmas in your mouth.
 Ancho Reyes chili liqueur gives your average mulled cider new life, and a few of these will definitely get you festively sloshed.